cmss13-devs/web/rules.md

 Not Metagaming:
 - Xenos destroying colony assets prior to Marine landing, such as APCs, lights, vendors, etc.
 - Xenos & Marines building traps to catch and kill the other side.
-- Shipside xenos attacking critical equipment like the tcomms or OB APCs.
+- Shipside Xenomorphs attacking critical equipment like the tcomms or OB APCs.
 - Marines killing themselves after becoming infected or captured by the Xenos.

 Examples of Metagaming:
 - Xenos sitting next to the dropship landing pad to attack right as the Marines open the doors.
 - Xenos melting every colony wall in a specific location to remove a building/defensive point.
-- Xenos walling in marine or xeno bodies with the primary purpose being to prevent recovery.
+- Xenos walling in marine or Xenomorph bodies with the primary purpose being to prevent recovery.
 - Killing, or otherwise denying capture of, monkeys/neaera/ETC. as survivor before marines land.
     - This is a rulebreak because of the disproportionate impact this has on roundstart balance.
 - Surrounding a comms tower entirely with reinforced walls to prevent Xenos attacking it without T3s.
-    - Walls can be used to cover most of the tower, however there must remain access for other xenos IE barricades.
+    - Walls can be used to cover most of the tower, however there must remain access for other Xenomorphs IE barricades.

 ## Metacommunication